In this article you will learn:

 However, if you’re looking for a product to help you avoid the need for a new paint job or give you an easy fix for a classic car restoration, a cleaner wax is not the right tool for the job.
 That level of paint restoration is going to require a more specialized and aggressive polishing compound, followed up by a separate wax or sealant product for gloss and protection.

-These dual-action cleaner waxes make paint restoration simple.
-Just wash and dry your car to remove all soils and, then, using a foam applicator, rub the cleaner wax lightly across your car’s finish using small, circular motions.
+Dual-action cleaner waxes make paint restoration simple.
+Just wash and dry your car to remove all soils and, then, using a foam applicator, apply a cleaner wax like Carnauba Liquid Cleaner Wax or Hybrid Solutions Polish & Wax lightly across your car’s finish using small, circular motions.
 Work in 2’ x 2’ sections, wiping away any extra wax with a clean microfiber cloth.
 If you find that your cleaner wax isn’t sufficiently removing scratches and oxidation, the damage to your clear coat may be too severe for a cleaner wax.
 Switch to a dedicated polishing compound and continue buffing your exterior panels until all imperfections have been removed.
 Then, add a layer of protective wax to your newly restored finish.

 For most cars, everyday usage leads to more severe damage than a cleaner wax can resolve.
 In these instances, you’ll need to polish and wax your vehicle in two, separate steps.
 You’ll start by washing and drying your car by hand.
 Then, put your hand inside a plastic bag and run it across the surface of your car, particularly on the front.
 You’re checking for tiny bumps that make your clear coat feel like anything other than smooth glass.
 These bumps are contaminants that get stuck in your clear coat.
 If you feel any, use a clay bar and clay bar lubricant on the surface of your car to lift these pollutants from your clear coat.